harumuki/thorsten-hans.com/_posts/2018-02-21-cronjobs-in-managed-azure-container-services-aks-using-azure-files-and-net-core.md

 ```

-As you can see within the `podspec`, we mount the `volume` to `/var/cron-logsand` provide this path as environment variable (`CronJobOutputFolder`) which we’ve used in our .NET Core app previously.
+As you can see within the `podspec`, we mount the `volume` to `/var/cron-logsand` provide this path as environment variable (`CronJobOutputFolder`) which we've used in our .NET Core app previously.
 The second important aspect is, of course, the cron string at `spec.schedule`.
 Form demonstrating purpose I want the CronJob to be executed every minute.
 Deploy the CronJob to your cluster by executing

 ```bash